 - Click the Memory Cleaner icon in the menu bar.

-- Select an app you want to force close and right-click it.
+- Select an app you want to close and right-click it.

 - In the context menu, select Force Quit.